sedillon93/about_me/README.md

 # about_me
 A guessing game about me (Shannon!).
-Try your best to answer these five yes/no questions correctly.
+Try your best to answer these seven questions correctly.
 Don't worry if you get them all wrong, we can still be friends.

 8/10 - Day four of Code Fellows, driver: Kinley, navigator: Shannon